vollmerm17/KochStuWo1/README.md

-KochStuWo is an web application that helps students who live in dorms to create cooking-events for multiple students in order to save money, prevent wastage of food and socialice with colleagues from other institutes.
+KochStuWo is an web application that allows students who live in dorms to create cooking-events for multiple students in order to save money, prevent wastage of food and socialice with colleagues from other institutes.